 This area is often not owned by neighbourhood residents but may feature accumulated wildland fuels that can support wildfires spreading towards or through the neighbourhood.

-Neighbourhood is adjacent to wildlands with accumulated fuels
+□ Neighbourhood is adjacent to wildlands with accumulated fuels

-Neighbourhood is not adjacent to wildlands with accumulated fuels
+□ Neighbourhood is not adjacent to wildlands with accumulated fuels

-Is there a management plan for the wildland fuels in the area 30 metres - 100 metres from homes and structures?
+Is there a management plan for the wildland fuels in Zone 3?
 If so, please describe: